• HOME

 Piotr Zajac (bondlocations): You are rally driver who became stunt driver.
 You have won British Rally Championship three times, you have scored points in the World Rally Championship.
 You must be the fastest stunt driver in the world !

 Mark Higgins: My big passion was always rallying.
 That is what I always wanted to do.
 We had the championship wins.
 Alongside we’ve been rallying in China for around 10 years.
 I was lucky enough to be team mates to people like Colin McRae, Carlos Sainz on Rally GB for three times.
 I was test driver for Ford for 8 years and for many other manufactures.
 We had great career in rallying.
 If I could do it again I would do it.
-I still get the oportunity to do it.
+I still get the opportunity to do it.
 We were meant to be doing some rallying last year.
 If things get better in the middle of this year I hope to do a couple of rallies just before I get too old.
 I am still excited about rallying.

 I’ve seen on your Instagram account just a few days ago that you’ve renovated Honda Civic which you won the British Junior Championship in 1994.